Yulv-git/Correlation-and-Agreement-Analysis/README.md

 <font size=4><b><big> Contributing </b></big></font>

-If you find any errors, or have any suggestions, please feel free to please feel free to pull requests.
+If you have any suggestions or improvements, please feel free to create issues or pull requests.